As pandemic winter looms, leaders in Europe and Canada issue stark warnings

 In Britain, the mood has shifted from optimism to alarm.

-Earlier this month, Prime Minister Boris Johnson said he was hopeful that some aspects of ordinary life would be “back to normal by Christmas” thanks in part to “Operation Moonshot,” the government’s plan to test 10 million Brits every day.
+This month, Prime Minister Boris Johnson said he was hopeful that some aspects of ordinary life would be “back to normal by Christmas” thanks in part to “Operation Moonshot,” the government’s plan to test 10 million Brits every day.

 But on Monday, Patrick Vallance, the British government’s chief scientific adviser, and Chris Whitty, chief medical officer for England, said cases were doubling roughly every seven days.
-If that rates holds, they warned, there could be 50,000 per day by mid-October.
+If that rate holds, they warned, there could be 50,000 per day by mid-October.

 The next day, Johnson unveiled a package of new restrictions he said could be in place for six months.

-In a televised address he explained the need: “As in Spain and France and many other countries, we have reached a perilous turning point.”
+In a televised address, he explained the need: “As in Spain and France and many other countries, we have reached a perilous turning point.”

-Pubs and restaurants in England will now be required to close by 10 p.m.
+Pubs and restaurants will now be required to close by 10 p.m.
 Masks will be mandatory for certain types of workers, including taxi drivers, retail workers and bar and restaurant staff.

-“Now is the time for us all to summon the discipline and the resolve and the spirit of togetherness that will carry us through,” he said.
+“Now is the time for us all to summon the discipline and the resolve and the spirit of togetherness that will carry us through,” Johnson said.

 In Canada, where the weather is already turning, the situation is also worrying.